JiminWu/PrecisionView/README.md

 Required packages and versions can be found in environment.yml.
 It can also be used to create a conda environment.

-## End-to-end training
+## End-to-end training and finetune
+The directory 'E2E_Optimization' contains the code for the end-to-end training.
 Two supporting data files ('.mat') are necessary phase mask profile initialization.

 * Step1: does not update the optical layer and only trains the digital layer.
 * Step2: jointly update the optical layer and the digital layer.

-## Finetuning using captured PSFs

 The directory 'Finetune' contains the code for funetuning using real captured PSFs.
-Simulated ground truth - capture paris are generated using separate forward model before the training.

 ## Contact Us
 In case of any queries regarding the code, please reach out to [Jimin](mailto:jimin.wu@rice.edu) or [Huayu](mailto:hhou@rice.edu).